FelixPriori/FelixPriori/README.md

 ## :pushpin: Summary

-My name is Felix (He/Him).
-With over four years of experience in web development, I am a dynamic professional and an arts-oriented individual captivated by the transformative power of programming to bring ideas to life.
-I have contributed to over a dozen client projects across a wide range of industries, and I always have a passion project ongoing.
+With over five years of experience in front-end development, I am a dynamic professional and an arts-oriented individual captivated by the transformative power of programming to bring ideas to life.
+The first four years of my career were spent working for agencies, and I have contributed to over a dozen client projects across a wide range of industries.

+Since November of 2024, I have been working full time to build an in-house SaaS as a consultant web development engineer, using my expertise to create a one of a kind service in the field of supply chains.

-I am passionate about coding and always seek new ways to improve my craft.
-I love to work in tight-knit teams and find extreme satisfaction in finding a great solution to a challenging problem.
+I thrive working in tight-knit teams, and am most satisfied when find a great solution to a challenging problem.
+Being in a state of flow while coding is what I love most about being a dev.

 ## :video_game: Interests and hobbies